Cassidy Janson: Leading Ladies

 In 2017 Janson teamed up with Beverley Knight and Amber Riley to form a musical theatre supergroup, known collectively as the "Leading Ladies".
 Their debut album, Songs from the Stage, was released on 17 November 2017 and features covers songs from Cats, Beautiful and Rent among others.

 Debut album

 Cassidy Janson announced via her Twitter in late 2018 that she had signed a record deal with BMG.
 In April 2019 Janson announced that her debut album Cassidy would be released on 14 June.
 It features 14 new songs, 12 co-written by Janson herself, and new song written for her by legend and friend Carole King.

+Personal life

+Cassidy Janson often appears on stage with The Jive Aces as a guest performer.